David Gilmour: Personal life

-Gilmour's first marriage was to the American-born model and artist Virginia "Ginger" Hasenbein, on 7 July 1975.
-The couple had four children: Alice (born 1976), Clare (born 1979), Sara (born 1983) and Matthew (born 1986).
-They originally attended a Waldorf school, but Gilmour called their education there "horrific".
-In 1994, he married the writer Polly Samson; his best man was his teenage friend and Pink Floyd album artwork designer Storm Thorgerson.

-Gilmour and Samson have four children: Gilmour's adopted son Charlie (born 1989 to Samson and Heathcote Williams), Joe (born 1995), Gabriel (born 1997) and Romany (born 2002).
-Charlie's voice can be heard on the telephone to Steve O'Rourke at the end of "High Hopes" from The Division Bell.
-Gabriel performed piano on the song "In Any Tongue" on Gilmour's fourth solo studio album Rattle That Lock (2015), making his recording debut.
-In 2011, Charlie was jailed for 16 months for violent disorder during a London protest against tuition fees.
+On 7 July 1975, Gilmour married Virginia "Ginger" Hasenbein, an American model and artist.
+The couple had four children.
+In 1994, Gilmour married the English writer Polly Samson, who has written lyrics for many of his songs, including some on Pink Floyd albums.
+Gilmour and Samson have four children.

-Gilmour does not believe in an afterlife and is an atheist.
-He has stated that he is left-wing.
-He said that his parents were "Proper Manchester Guardian readers… Some of their friends went on the Aldermaston Marches.
+Gilmour described himself as left wing.
+He said his parents were "Proper Manchester Guardian readers...
+Some of their friends went on the Aldermaston Marches.
 Mine never did to my knowledge, but they were both committed to voting for the Labour Party."
 He described himself as a socialist, "even if I can't quite stick with party politics".
-In August 2014, Gilmour was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the Scottish independence referendum.
-In May 2017, Gilmour endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
+In August 2014, Gilmour was one of 200 public figures to sign a letter to The Guardian expressing their hope that Scotland would vote to remain part of the UK in the Scottish independence referendum.
+Gilmour endorsed the Labour leader Jeremy Corbyn in the 2017 UK general election.
 He tweeted: "I'm voting Labour because I believe in social equality."
+Gilmour is an atheist.

 Gilmour is an experienced pilot and aviation enthusiast.
 Under the aegis of his company, Intrepid Aviation, he amassed a collection of historical aircraft.
-He later sold the company, which he had started as a hobby, feeling that it was becoming too commercial for him to enjoy; he said he retained an old biplane which he flew sometimes.
-Gilmour's net worth is £115 million, according to the Sunday Times Rich List 2018.
+He later sold the company, which he had started as a hobby, feeling that it was becoming too commercial for him to enjoy.

-Gilmour has a home near the village of Wisborough Green, Sussex.
-In 2015, he purchased Medina House, a derelict Turkish bathhouse in Brighton and Hove, and had it redeveloped.
-Gilmour also spends time at his recording studio houseboat Astoria near Hampton Court.
+According to the Sunday Times Rich List 2018, Gilmour's net worth is £115 million.
+He owns a home near the village of Wisborough Green, Sussex.
+In 2015, Gilmour and Samson purchased Medina House, a derelict bathhouse in Brighton and Hove, and had it redeveloped.
+Gilmour also spends time at his recording studio houseboat, Astoria, near Hampton Court Palace.